nlp-unibuc/nlp-unibuc-website/content/pages/events.md

 Următorii invitați: Oliviero Stock (Trento, Italia), Andrea Sgarro (Trieste, Italia), Alexandra Cornilescu (București, România), Rada Mihalcea (Michigan, USA), Carlos Martn Vide (Tarragona, Spania), etc.
 Organizator: Liviu P. Dinu, Universitatea din București (ldinu@fmi.unibuc.ro)

+<a name="sgarrostock"></a>
+## Andrea Sgarro (Trieste, Italia) and  Oliviero Stock (Trento, Italia) **An Italian Tribute to Solomon Marcus**

+The event will take place in hall Spiru Haret, ground floor, Faculty of Mathematics and Computer Science, University of Bucharest, Academiei 14, Bucharest, Romania

+- Part 1: Machina poetica (Andrea Sgarro)
+- Part 2: Lingvistica matematica: some strange consequence (Oliviero Stock)
+- Part 3: Better artificial than nothing (Andrea interviewing Oliviero about his book: Meglio artificiale che niente, ed.
+Guerini ed associati, 2024)

+**Abstract:**
+An Italian tribute to Solomon Marcus
+Two "indirect" Italian pupils of Solomon Marcus, Oliviero Stock and Andrea Sgarro, will talk about how they first "met" him in an era when Romania was a locked-up country and Marcus had to disseminate his message across borders through his letters and his books.
+This had a durable impact on research in mathematical linguistics in the country of the two talkers; Oliviero Stock has recently published a book on the development of Artificial Intelligence in Italy ("Better artificial than nothing") which emphasizes Marcus' role.
+For both talkers the possibility of at last actually meeting Solomon Marcus and experiencing his human kindness was a magical moment and a milestone in their lives.

 ---